SummerHuu/1263-project/README.md

 group member: HU DEZHI, NEOH ZONG YU, NIU TIEZHU, SUM JING YU

-the function is to detect RMS and frequency at 1x RPM (unbalance), and the collected data is visualized at Thingspeak the fault thresholds is set for email notification
+the function is to detect RMS and frequency at 1x RPM (unbalance), and the collected data is visualized at Thingspeak via WiFi the fault thresholds is set for email notification

 this project include: